Saturday, February 12, 2011

 THE GOLD STANDARD

-Lawrence Auster: Chronicles liberal and neo-conservative folly and offers a traditionalist conservative cure.
-Usually spot-on, and always exhilaratingly fearless.
+Lawrence Auster: He has passed on, leaving chronicles of liberal and neo-conservative folly and offering a traditionalist conservative cure.

-Belmont Club: Whatever you think you know about geopolitics, Richard Fernandez and many of his commenters are two steps ahead of you.
+Belmont Club: Whatever you know about geopolitics, Richard Fernandez and many of his commenters are two steps ahead of you.

 Mark Steyn: In a class of his own for the amount of wit he can pack into a single article.
 A programmed liberal's worst nightmare.